What to Expect as a Resident Doctor: A Closer Look at Medical Residency

 What is medical residency like?
 5 questions answered

-It may be clear that residency is the phase of medical training you’ll go through after earning your MD, but it’s a little difficult to understand exactly what that means.
-The most prominent change that occurs when you go from medical student to resident is that you’ll be acting as a physician (with supervision).
+It may be clear that residency is the next phase of training you’ll go through after finishing medical school and earning your MD, but it’s a little difficult to understand exactly what that means.
+The most prominent change that occurs when you go from medical student to resident is that you’ll be practicing as a licensed physician (with supervision).
 This means you’ll no longer be in the backseat like you were during your clinical rotations.

-The length of your postgraduate training will depend on your specialty.
-But generally speaking, a doctor’s medical residency lasts three to seven years.
-For most specialties, this includes an intern year followed by a number of years of dedicated training.
-Future physicians interested in a highly specialized area of medicine–things like pediatric radiology, female pelvic medicine, or reconstructive surgery–will likely need to complete additional fellowship training.
+How long your residency is will depend on your specialty, but generally speaking, a doctor’s medical residency lasts three to seven years.
+For most specialties, this includes an intern year followed by additional years of dedicated training.
+Future physicians interested in a highly specialized area of medicine– fields such as pediatric radiology, female pelvic medicine, or reconstructive surgery–will likely need to complete even further fellowship training.

 2. Is medical residency hard?

-While every resident physician will handle their experiences differently, they all seem to agree that postgraduate training was challenging.
+While every resident physician will handle their experiences differently, most agree that medical residency is a challenging stage of a physician’s training.
 “I expected residency to be grueling, and it was that and more,” says Dr. Barbara Bergin, Texas-based orthopedic surgeon.
 “Each step along the process of becoming a physician supersedes the previous one in terms of physical and mental stress, and degree of difficulty.”

 Dr. Parker agrees.
 “I expected to work a lot and I expected to be super tired,” he muses.
 “I sorely underestimated all of that.”
 But the intense training is worth it in the long run.